Commenced 8-14-06 by Ken Wear

 Total 51 where numbers are presented, or 57 adding singlets -- lots of room leading to 1000.

-Duties:? management 2 record keepers 3 arbitrator 1 foundation rep medical: General ob/gyn pediatrics agriculture: 6 horticulture 6 animal husbandry food: 4 preservation 6 preparation engineers: 3 water supply 2 sanitation seismologist educators: ? teachers 6 librarian upkeep technicians 6 machinists 3 woodworkers mfg chemists:
+Duties:? management 2 record keepers 3 arbitrator 1 foundation rep medical: General ob/gyn pediatrics nurses agriculture: 6 horticulture 6 animal husbandry food: 4 preservation 6 preparation engineers: 3 water supply 2 sanitation seismologist astronomer*1 2 atmosphere control educators: ? teachers 6 librarian upkeep technicians 6 machinists 3 woodworkers mfg chemists:

 3 architects